Help us make our facility more accessible all year-round! Click here to find out more.

 A mustang is a feral horse managed by the Bureau of Land Management, United States Forestry Service, or local tribal governments.

 While many mustangs live their whole lives away from human civilization, they technically aren’t wild—they’re feral.
-Mustangs are descended from the Spanish colonial horses, frontier ranch horses, and cavalry remounts released into the American west over the last 400 or so years.
+Mustangs are descended from the Spanish colonial horses, frontier ranch horses, mining ponies, farm drafts, and cavalry remounts released into the American west over the last 400 or so years.

 Mustangs like Sparrowhawk are well-adapted to rough terrain and less than ideal forage.